GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/DMP/README.md

 ## Miscellaneous scripts

 *misc_scripts* folder contains miscellaneous used in data analysis not covered by other groups.
 For example, scripts for comparison of diet questionnaires over time and assigment of gastrointestinal disorders using ROMEIII criteria

+## Supporting R scripts

+*r_scripts_library* folder contains R functions used for various tasks (such as generation of supplementary data, plots, data parsing...).
+These functions were developed by Weersma group for internal use and are provided as-is, without comprehensive documentation